anuix/gulp-boilerplate/README.md

 ```

 # Features
 1- Support Gulp (v3.9)
 2- Support Sass(SCSS, minifyCSS)
 3- Support ES6+ (Babel)
 4- Moves image assets to /css/img and /img
-5- Support Browserify (this way you can use module import/export in your js file)
+5- Support Browserify (this way you can use module import/export in your .js file)